rduk/currency_injest/README.md

     python model.py
   Cron tab setup to schedule currency_injest_9am on weekdays
     0 9 * * 1-5 currency_injest_9am.py

-  To monitor we can use standard MAILTO= function.
+  To monitor Cron Jobs we can use standard MAILTO= function.
 If a cronjob produces output on STDERR, it will be mailed to the address we choose

-Alternative to scheduling and monitoring this tas.
+Alternative to scheduling and monitoring this task :
-  We could very well use <b>celery/rabbitMQ</b> to schedule this whole task on daily basis by making use of <b>CeleryBeats</b>.
+  Instead of Cron Tab solution, Ideally we should use <b>celery/rabbitMQ</b> to schedule this whole task on daily basis by making use of <b>CeleryBeats</b>.
   We can then use <b>Celery Flower</b> to monitor celery tasks and workers.